Local Residents Hold Candlelight Vigil For Sonya Massey in Downtown Gainesville

 Grayson went on to tell officers, “It fuckin’ happened so goddamn quick, and we didn’t have time to call shit; it was just me and dipshit.”
 He told another officer he “had no choice.”
 Grayson then says he’s going to “go chill in [his] car for a minute.”
 Shortly after, he turned off his body camera.

-Massey’s father, James Willburn, said in a press conference that he demands a change in the law to prohibit police officers from going to another police department after being fired.
+Massey’s father, James Willburn, said in a press conference that he demands a change in the law to prohibit police officers from going to another police department after resigning in lieu of being fired.
 He said, “Introduce the bill tomorrow, that when you [resign] in lieu of being fired from a police department, you don’t go on to the next one.
 You can call it the Sonya Massey bill.”

 Jack Walden